 Lifetime Health Cover timing

-If you bought your first home before you bought hospital cover, you may have a Lifetime Health Cover clock running you don’t know about.
-Two penalties most homeowners pay by accident: the Medicare Levy Surcharge and the LHC loading.
+If you’re past your early 30s and haven’t taken out hospital cover, you may have a Lifetime Health Cover clock running you don’t know about.
+Two charges many people pay by accident: the Medicare Levy Surcharge and the LHC loading.

-The two penalties most homeowners pay by accident
+The two charges many people pay by accident

 Medicare Levy Surcharge